 Any of these sites that specialise in second hand tickets for a range of events are worth a try:

-Try each site to see which can offer the best price, and do not forget to factor in booking fees.
+Check each site to find the best price, and don't forget to factor in booking fees.
 Each site may charge different fees, so ensure you have checked the full amount before you make your purchase.

 Another option that's always worth a try is sites like Gumtree and eBay.
 The price you pay here will depend on how much the seller is willing to let them go for, or how lucky you get through an auction.